 Binary options charts are used by traders to track the progress and movement of various assets.
-There are various types of charts used for various types of trading but there are some common ones that you will see more often.
-From simple one screen line formats to multiple screens displaying multiple assets and data, it is important to make sure you have the data you need to be able to trade effectively.
+There are multiple types of charts used for numerous types of trading, but there are some common ones that you will see more often.
+From simple one screen line formats to multiple screens displaying various assets and data, it is essential to make sure you have the data you need to be able to trade effectively.

 The type of chart that you will use will depend on the source of the data and the options that you are trading in.
 From simple charts to more complicated options that offer a more detailed analysis, there are a whole host of solutions available to traders no matter what level and experience you have.

-- Understand exactly what binary trading charts are and how they all work
+- What binary charts are and how they work

 What Are Trading Charts

 Charts are used to display data in various formats.
-When it comes to binary options they are used to demonstrate the movement of an asset in a certain time frame and the historical data of that asset.
-This information can then be used to study the various assets, identify trends and help you to understand the movement of the various trade types offered; commodities, stocks, indices and currencies.
+When it comes to binary options, they are used to demonstrate the movement of an asset in a specific time frame and the historical data of that asset.
+This information can then be used to study the various assets, identify trends and help you to understand the movement of the different trade types offered; commodities, stocks, indices and currencies.

-Those traders who are just starting out can use the basic formats to understand the price of an asset and the trends over time.
-This is probably better to begin with as it allows you to become familiar with the various assets one by one.
-As you get more experienced you can start to examine the charts in greater detail and look for more in depth analysis.
+Those traders who are just starting can use the basic formats to understand the price of an asset and the trends over time.
+Beginning at a basic level is probably better, to start with as it allows you to become familiar with the various assets one by one.
+As you get more experienced with charts, you can begin to examine them in greater detail and look for more in-depth data.

 The Different Types of Charts

-Tick, line and candlestick charts… each of the different types serve a different purpose and some of them are more complicated than others.
+Tick, line and candlestick charts each of the different types serves a different purpose, and some of them are more complicated than others.

-Many brokers offer a simple line chart which is OK for basic trades and beginners, but for those who need more data and in depth analysis an alternative might be necessary.
-It can also depend on the types of assets you're trading, some assets are faster moving and require more chart options and data.
+Many brokers offer a simple line chart which is OK for necessary trades and beginners, but for those who need more data and in-depth analysis, an alternative could be better.
+It can also depend on the types of assets you're trading, some assets are faster moving and need more chart options and data.

 Choosing Your Chart